Geometry-controlled magnon-polaritons of double magnetic films in planar cavities

-These limitations also suggest the most important future directions.
-The first is the construction of the exact $J\neq 0$ bilayer scattering solver, in which the multibranch internal field expansions of both films are matched across all spacer regions and cavity walls.
-That development would make it possible to connect the reduced family-resolved theory to a fully spatially resolved exchange-bilayer scattering formalism, thereby placing the standing-spin-wave results on the same exact footing as the validated macrospin theory.
-The second is the systematic study of direct versus cavity-mediated inter-film coupling mechanisms in planar bilayers, especially in regimes where dissipative, coherent, and possibly non-Hermitian effects compete \cite{Grigoryan2019DissipativeSpinSpin,Harder2018LevelAttraction,Wang2019Nonreciprocity,Rao2021PerfectAbsorption}.
+The limitations may suggest several directions for future work.
+The most immediate theoretical task is to construct the exact $J\neq 0$ bilayer scattering solver by matching the multibranch internal field expansions across all boundaries.
+A systematic study of direct and cavity-mediated inter-film coupling will also be important, particularly in regimes where dissipative, coherent, and non-Hermitian effects compete \cite{Grigoryan2019DissipativeSpinSpin,Harder2018LevelAttraction,Wang2019Nonreciprocity,Rao2021PerfectAbsorption}.